Hamster Flank Organ Acne Model / Overview

 Hamster Flank Organ Acne model / Conclusion

-Hamster flank organ model is a first intention model validated with retinoids and anti-androgens family of compounds.
+Hamster flank organ model is a first intention model validated anti-androgens family of compounds.

-6 animals per group are generally sufficient to underline anti-acne effect of new therapeutics (based on difference of at least 20% / sebaceous glands surface or sebum surface).
+6 to 8 animals per group are generally sufficient to underline anti-acne effect of new therapeutics (based on difference of at least 20% / sebaceous glands surface or sebum surface).

 Do not hesitate to contact us if you need more information or a quotation on this model.